The Creation of the Universe

 But, what if from nothing, one could create something.
 In our world, we have opposites.
 The opposite of the number one, is negative one.
 The opposite of the color black is the color white, the opposite of negative is positive.
 Now, this may sound a bit trivial, but if we were to add -10 and +10 together, the result is zero; nothing.
 We tend to think opposites cancel each other out, and rightfully so, for this is true.
 Now, if we were to read the beginning part of Genesis 1, we would notice that God speaks about opposites, such as darkness and light, day and night, evening and morning, the opposite of winter is summer, and the opposite of spring is fall (the seasons), and so on.
 Yes, we can read what is written in Genesis 1 literally, but, as I have written about in the past, God’s messages are multidimensional.
 So, we also have to take into consideration one of the deep secrets of Genesis 1 is that God is revealing the process by which He creates is through opposing forces (opposites).

 Now take two powerful trucks of equal power, and tie them to a post that is suspended in the air, and have each truck pull in opposite direction of each other.
 What will happen?
 Nothing will happen.
-The two trucks, of equal strength, pulling in opposite directions, would accomplish nothing because the forces are opposing each other.
+The two trucks, of equal strength, pulling in opposite directions, will accomplish nothing because the forces are opposing each other.
 Now get two more trucks and add them to the post, with the new trucks pulling in opposite directions.
 Again, what will happen?
 Nothing, more energy exerted into the post, but still nothing will occur.
 Now consider something more powerful than trucks, all of which are pulling from all different angles from all conceivable directions.
 Still nothing will happen.
 Nothing will happen until all this energy is allowed to be released.
 When the post gives way, a great expanse will occur and all this energy pulling in opposite directions will move outward; the creation of the universe.
 Science explains the creation of the universe as the Big Bang theory, an explosion.
 However, Genesis is not really about an explosion because an explosion causes energy to move outward, but God did not create the universe in this way.
 The energy already existed and it was pulling outward prior to the beginning of the universe, and only when God finally let loose His energy did the great expanse of the universe begin.
 “He is before all things, and in him all things hold together.” -Colossians 1:17.
 In this verse, it states that before all things (beginning of universe) God held it all together (the “post” in my previous analogy).
 Now God refers to this instant when He released all this energy, “Then God said, “Let there be light”; and there was light.”, Genesis 1:3.
 The light being the first opposing force of darkness.
 So out of nothingness, the universe was born through the energy of God being released.
 Going back to my simple math questions of adding -10 to +10, yes, we are left with nothing, but that is not the way it works.
 In this instance -10 and +10, with the numbers representing a slice of God’s creative power, they started off opposing each other, but with the release of God, these opposing forces continue to exist, except they are not opposing each other, instead, they perfectly compliment each other as the universe expands.
 Their purpose is to offer harmony and balance in the universe; we call this Creation.

 And how is it that through opposing forces God creates?
 Let’s take a look at a simple process of two colors.
 If we were sent into a room with a single color, for example, black (darkness), how many new colors would we be able to create?
 None, no new colors.
 However, if we were sent into a room with two colors, black (darkness), and white (light), from there we are now able to create an infinite amount of new colors utilizing these two opposing forces.
 By mixing a little bit of white, with the black, we’d have a shade of gray.
 Add a little bit more of the white, and we’d have a new color, and so on through an infinite amount of colors; we refer to this as Grayscale.
 Now, think of the vastness of creation if we were to have two additional opposing forces, or ten different opposing forces, or millions, or billions.
 God, our wonderful God, through opposing forces creates an infinite amount of infinite’s to create our universe.
 The universe started off with opposing forces, and we humans, with our physical mind, are unable to conceive the vastness of what God has created; our minds are finite, His creation is infinite.